RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #52

+I then had about enough water for a liter so I'm counting that as my second water for the day.

 ## #51

 Super proud of myself.
 I went on my brisk walk and decided to walk towards